-The extension to the Title 21 protocol will allow toll operators to benefit from the remaining useful battery life of transponders currently issued to customers.
-The only alternative is not extending the date which would require new transponders to be issued and thereby potential causing disruption to existing customers.
+The extension to the Title 21 protocol will allow toll operators to benefit from the using the remaining useful battery life of transponders already issued to customers.
+The only alternative is not extending the discount date which require new transponders to be issued, causing disruption to customers.